RanolP/UnderelectrifiedSky/docs/tweaks/Ars Nouveau.md

 # Ars Nouveau

-We configured this mod because the Worn Notebook is given by Custom Starter Gear.
+We configured this mod because the Worn Notebook is already included in Akashic Tome.

 ## The Tweaks